 Step 1: Install and register for a service worker separately and relate it with your app to make it a Progressive Web App.

 Step 3: Use web push notifications to increase user engagement with your web apps.

 Pros of AMP

-- It boosts the speed and lowers the load time of the website.
+- Boosts the speed and lowers the load time of the website.

-- It affects Mobile SEO and improve keyword rankings in mobile devices.
+- Affects Mobile SEO and improves keyword rankings in mobile devices.

-- It reduces Server load and improve its performance.
+- Reduces Server load and improve its performance.